ruiqi-zhong/EMNLP23-APEL/README.md

 # EMNLP23-APEL

-Code and data for the paper: [Labeling Programs with Non-Programmers Indirectly via Active Examples: A Case Study with Text-to-SQL](https://arxiv.org/abs/2205.12422), to appear in EMNLP 2023.
+Code and data for the paper: [Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL](https://arxiv.org/abs/2205.12422), to appear in EMNLP 2023.
 Joint work with Charlie Snell, Dan Klein, and Jason Eisner.

 To install: run ```pip3 install -r requirements.txt```